jamesfmackenzie/chocolatekeen/README.md

             └── ...
 Episode Three level data

 You can then start each episode via `chocolate-keen.exe -startkeen1`, `chocolate-keen.exe -startkeen2` and `chocolate-keen.exe -startkeen3` respectively

+On PlayStation Vita, episode data is currently loaded from bundled `app0:/GAMEDATA/KEEN1`, `app0:/GAMEDATA/KEEN2`, and `app0:/GAMEDATA/KEEN3` paths inside the installed VPK.
+That means Episodes Two and Three need to be included during VPK packaging rather than copied onto the device after install.
+If more than one episode is bundled, the Vita build will show the launcher so you can choose between them at startup.

 ## Building
 You can clone or download the chocolatekeen repo and build it yourself